Syracuse dish

-Introduction

 A Syracuse dish or Syracuse watch glass is a shallow, circular, flat-bottomed dish of thick glass.
 Usually, it is 67 mm in outer diameter and 52 mm in inner diameter.

 Background

-Nathan Cobb, one of the pioneers of nematology in the United States,was the first who suggested using the Syracuse Dish for counting nematodes in 1918.
+Nathan Cobb, one of the pioneers of nematology in the United States, was the first who suggested using the syracuse dish for counting nematodes in 1918.

 Uses

 It is used as laboratory equipment in biology for either storage or culturing.